guillemdelgado/mcv-m5/README.md

 Long, Jonathan, Evan Shelhamer, and Trevor Darrell.
 "Fully convolutional networks for semantic segmentation."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2015.

+V. Badrinarayanan, A. Kendall, and R. Cipolla, “Segnet: A deep convolutional encoder-decoder architecture for image segmentation,” arXiv preprint arXiv:1511.00561, 2015.